 We live in a culture where people are eager to take out loans for so and so purposes.
-Generally, many of us prefer to not take out loans due to the debt that comes with them.
-The reality of the situation is that if you have a house a car or have studied in an educational institution, you most likely have a loan and are in debt.
+Generally, many of us prefer not to take out loans due to the debt that comes with them.
+The reality of the situation is that if you have a house, a car, or studied in an educational institution, you most likely have a loan and are in debt.

 The actual definition of a lawsuit loan

-- If you don’t win you do not have to repay the funds.
+- If you don’t win, you do not have to repay the funds.

 How does lawsuit funding work?